justinjiajia/cloud_security/labs/lab_7_new.md

   <img width="800" src="https://github.com/user-attachments/assets/0dfcb234-4be5-4c19-943d-b68d8d83cf54" />

-  > Recall that in task 4, you added two additional inbound rules for SMTPS and IMAPS on this security group.
-However, the rules for SMTPS and IMAPS no longer exist.
-Also, an additional HTTP rule was added.
-This shows your manual modifications have been evaluated and remediated by the Lambda function.
+  > Recall that in task 4, you added two extra inbound rules to this security group to allow SMTPS and IMAPS traffic.
+However, those SMTPS and IMAPS rules no longer exist, and an additional HTTP rule has been added.
+This indicates that your manual changes were evaluated and automatically remediated by the Lambda function attached to the AWS Config rule.